Wendy Powley

 Picture

 In 2008, I attended the Grace Hopper Celebration of Women in Computing Conference for the first time.
-Check out my "blog".
-Upon my return, I set a goal to ensure that students from the Queen's School of Computing would have a chance to attend the Grace Hopper Conference, but we went a few steps further and spearheaded the Ontario ACM-W Regional Celebration - the Ontario Celebration of Women in Computing!
-This event was held in Kingston in 2010 and was hosted by the University of Toronto in 2011.
-In 2012, ONCWIC will be held at the University of Western Ontario!
+Upon my return, I set a goal to ensure that students from the Queen's School of Computing would have a chance to attend the Grace Hopper Conference, but we went a few steps further and spearheaded the Ontario ACM-W Regional Celebration - the Ontario Celebration of Women in Computing.
+The event ran for 5 years hosted by U of T, Western University, University of Waterloo, and the University of Guelph.
+In 2016, the first Canadian Celebration of Women in Computing (CAN-CWiC) was held, hosted by the University of Ottawa.
+This year (2019) the conference will be held in Toronto.